Best Guard Dogs For Families

 History

-If your first impression of a St. Bernard isn’t from Cujo, it is probably of a large dog trotting through the Alps with a small barrel of liquor around it’s neck searching for lost skiers.
-The St. Bernard breed originated in Northern Europe in high altitudes where they were used to track and navigate through the rough terrain.
-They are known to have been great as valley travelers and would help travelers make mountain passes.
+The St. Bernard breed originated in Northern Europe in high altitudes, where they were used to track and navigate through the rough terrain.
+They are known to have been skilled as valley travelers and would help travelers make mountain passes.

 Tips On Owning

 St Bernards, for the better part of their development, are tough to train and overly clumsy until they are nearly full-grown.
 Their massive size also limits their life span, as they usually only live to be about 10 years old.
-They do not require a lot of exercise, but should be walked a few times a week.
-They will probably eat more than most dogs.
-They should also be brushed a few times per week.
-We really like these dogs due to their mild nature and massive size, and would do well in most homes looking for the intimidating look without the menacing behavior.
+They do not require a lot of exercise but should be walked a few times a week.
+They will eat more than most dogs.
+St. Bernards should also be brushed a few times per week.
+We really like these dogs due to their mild nature and massive size.
+They do well with families looking for an intimidating look without menacing behavior.

 What You Should Remember About Getting A Guard Dog

-While the breeds listed are dogs that have been bred as guard dogs it is important to remember a few key points when you go looking for the ideal guard dog breed for your family.
+While the breeds listed are dogs that have been bred as guard dogs, it is important to remember a few key points when you go looking for the ideal protective dog breed for your family.

 Individual Temperament

 As with people, every individual dog has their own temperament.
-Just because a breed like the Doberman pinscher has the reputation for being a good guard dog breed does not mean that every dog of this breed is going to make a great guard dog.
-There are many factors that determine a dog’s temperament and consequently whether or not they will make a good guard dog.
+Just because a breed like the Doberman Pinscher has a reputation for being a good guard dog breed does not mean that every dog of this breed is going to make excellent guard dogs.
+There are many factors that determine a dog’s temperament and, consequently, whether they will make a good guard dog.

 Genetics

 One of the biggest determining factors for an individual dog’s temperament is its genetic line.
-A dog that comes from genetic lineage that has unstable temperaments present could well develop temperament issues themselves.
+A dog that comes from a genetic lineage that has unstable temperaments present could well develop temperament issues themselves.
 An example of this type of temperament concern is a dog that has sudden aggression that develops during adulthood.
 If this type of “snapping” is evident in previous dogs from the same genetic line, then it is obviously a genetic trait.
-One way to try and weed out individual dogs with genetic temperament concerns is to thoroughly research the family line of the sire and dam of a dog before bringing them home.
-Any good quality breeder will never breed a dog that has evidence of such difficulties in their lineage; however, sometimes temperament concerns can go unreported.
+Any superior quality breeder will never breed a dog that has evidence of such difficulties in their lineage.

 Environment